 Unlawful use of electronic means – This refers to inducing a minor to engage in sexual or other prohibited activities through any communications system or device.

 What Are the Penalties for Sexual Offenses?

-Call Dan Carman today at (859) 838-1415 or fill out the online contact form so he can begin work with you on defense against these very serious charges.
+Call Dan Carman today at 859-6855 so we can begin building your defense against these very serious charges.